mir-group/phoebe/doc/sphinx/source/inputFiles.rst

 ^^^^^^^

 * **Description:** Specify a list of doping concentrations, in cm :sup:`-3`, to compute electronic properties at various doping concentrations.
 The chemical potentials corresponding to this doping concentrations will be computed.
+Phoebe uses the convention that a negative value corresponds to n-type doping (moves chemical potential towards conduction bands) and a positive value corresponds to p-type doping (moves chemical potential downwards into valence bands).

 * **Format:** *list of doubles*